Domain Name FAQs

 Understanding Domain Names

-Domain names are one of the most poorly understood areas in our industry.
-Yet they are also the leading cause of a website or email problems.
+Domain names are possibly one of the most poorly understood areas in our industry.
+Yet they are also the leading cause of a website or email problems for many people.

-By the time a domain comes up for renewal - often the domain owner has forgotten what it is for and fails to renew it.
-And when the domain expires - websites and emails will stop working which is highly frustrating.
+By the time a domain comes up for renewal - sometimes the owner has forgotten what it is for and fails to renew it.
+And when the domain expires - websites and emails will stop working.
+But avoiding this issue is simple and just a little bit of knowledge about domains can save you a lot of annoyance and frustration.

 A domain name is a system for assigning ‘addresses’ to internet web servers.
 It is somewhat like a sign-post directing traffic to the individual space where your website is located on a hosting server.